Our governance

-As a bank, we are led to finance a number of industries, some of which pose major environmental, social and governance (ESG) challenges.
-That’s why we have adopted sector policies laying down strict ESG criteria meant to govern our financing and investments in these sensitive areas.
+As a bank, we finance many business activities, some of which pose real environmental, social and governance (ESG) challenges.
+This is why we have sector policies that define the criteria for our financing and investments in these sensitive areas.

 Promoting the energy transition

-Since 2010, BNP Paribas has made financing of the energy transition the priority of its environmental policy.
-In particular, this means assisting customers – individuals, corporates and investors – in their energy transition, in accordance with the net-zero carbon economy targeted for 2050.
+Since 2010, BNP Paribas has made financing the energy transition the priority of its environmental policy.
+In particular, this includes assisting customers – individuals, corporates and investors – in their energy transition, in accordance with the Paris Agreement.

-These objectives are implemented in financing and investment policies covering coal, mining, unconventional oil & gas, and nuclear energy.
+These objectives are implemented in financing and investment policies covering coal, mining, oil and gas, and nuclear energy.

 Our “Coal-fired power generation” sector policy